| |

 With the Outdoor Onsen you still get those gorgeous panoramic views across the Shotover River.
 The pools are partially separated by plants and they come with a shade sail so you’re protected from the elements.

-Like the Orignal Onsen you’ll also enjoy an hour’s soak with a complimentary drink and snack.
-The pools are the same size too, accommodate 1-4 people.
-Prices start from $87.50.
+Like the Original Onsen, you’ll also enjoy an hour’s soak with a complimentary drink and snack.
+The pools are the same size too, accommodating 1-4 people.
+Prices start from $97.50.

 Other Onsen Hot Pool Experiences